JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt6.md

 Just how darned much of a "load" is my oscilloscope, anyhow?
 It's supposed to be high impedance - the probes are rated 1M ohm.

-For a given frequency (50 Hz,) we can pretend the capacitors are resistors and use Ohm's law and treat the capacitor and the oscillscope probe as the two parts of a [voltage divider.](https://en.wikipedia.org/wiki/Voltage_divider)
+For a given frequency (50 Hz,) we can pretend the capacitors are resistors and use Ohm's law and treat the capacitor and the oscilloscope probe as the two parts of a [voltage divider.](https://en.wikipedia.org/wiki/Voltage_divider)

 I'm going to compare the impedance of my scope to the impedance of a 10nF capacitor.